dende011/Arduino2DBviaWifi/README.md

 The more details can be obtained from [official github](https://github.com/esp8266/esp8266-wiki/wiki) or [datasheet](https://nurdspace.nl/File:ESP8266_Specifications_English.pdf).

->#### Since the max current supplied by arduino which is only `50mA`, fails to meet the features of ESP8266 ESP-01 above, a regulator is used to steps up current (while stepping down voltage).
+>#### Since the max current supplied by arduino which is only `50mA`, fails to meet the features of ESP8266 ESP-01 above, a regulator is used to boosts current (while dropping voltage).

 ### **LM1117-3.3 Regulator**
 |![lmdata](https://github.com/nightheronry/Arduino2DBviaWifi/blob/master/images/lmdata.png)|![lm](https://github.com/nightheronry/Arduino2DBviaWifi/blob/master/images/lm.png)|